jallen2034/passwordKeeperSpringBoot/README.md

 - Full user registration and login.
 - Encryption of all users master passwords using Bcrypt.
 - Email verification of user accounts upon creation.
+- 20 minute timeout on the password request email when sent before it is invalid.
 - Users can create, edit and delete passwords from their password vault.
 - Sections of the app are protected from improper use/access with React Router.